The Blockhouse Bay sea wall

 “The work consists of a retaining wall of bluestone blocks with concrete mortar from the eastern alignment of Wynyard Street, (Blockhouse Bay Road) to near the extremity of Te Whau Point; a distance of nearly 1100 feet (365 m) running in a bold sweep generally following the shoreline.
 The area behind this wall containing 1 acre 0 roods 30 perches (approx.0.75 hectares) to be filled with approximately 8000 cubic yards to the top of the wall, from 1.5m to 1.7m above beach level.”

 The City Engineer was to supervise the project and Mr Joseph Jackson was appointed as the 'ganger' (foreman) on the job, to work under him.
 Mr. Jackson had experience in the development of Eden Park and building the gates at Craigavon Park.
-His next job after the beach wall was the reconstruction of Blockhouse Bay Road from the turning bay above the beach to the Great North Road at Avondale.
+His next job after the beach wall was the reconstruction of Blockhouse Bay Road from the turning bay above the beach to the New North Road at Avondale.

 Once the wall started to cross the flat, the foundation was sand and mud which presented problems with foundations and muddy water.
 A coffer dam of sand-filled, 44-gallon drums, was placed inside the alignment of the wall to stop the muddy water from the creek contaminating the wall and mortar.
 Planks placed on the top of the coffer dam became a platform to wheelbarrow the blocks and mortar to where they were to be placed, without getting in the mud.